DalFSAE/vehicle-control-unit/docs/runtime.md

 Main authority for the overall vehicle state, including:

 - Includes driver inputs,
-- relay control.
+- relay control
+- final control over VCU outputs (i.e. torque signal)
+- interfacing with lower level subsystems
 ### Torque Control

 Real time algorithm for controlling the tractive system motor controller.

-Publishes to CAN
+- Publishes to CAN or DAC

 See also `DalFSAE/motor-controller-fw`